 6. Financial publications

 Follow niched publications like The European Financial Review , NordSIP and Responsible Investor for insights, news and updates.
 The EU Taxonomy is a green finance-focused framework and financial publications are the perfect media outlets for updates.
 When you have a diverse pool of sources, it’s easier to get a holistic understanding even of a complex matter, like the EU Taxonomy.

 The Worldfavor Taxonomy Guide: For a holistic understanding of the EU Taxonomy, but in a more compact format than the official EU documents, download the Worldfavor EU Taxonomy Guide.
 It will give you the background and objectives of the regulation, and an overview of whom it affects and how.
 Find out if your organization is affected!

 Align your organization with the EU Taxonomy

 Is your organization affected by the legal requirements of the EU Taxonomy but you don’t know where to start?
-The EU Taxonomy Solution is the fastest and easiest way to future-proof your organization, assess alignment and gain insight on required actions.
+Worldfavor's digital platform is the fastest and easiest way to future-proof your organization, assess EU Taxonomy alignment and comply with required actions.
 Book a demo today to find out more.

 - 5 Sustainability Reporting Frameworks to Help Your Organization Set Priorities

 - Sustainable Investments: What do Investors Look for in a Business?